 - Joint nominations do not strengthen a candidacy.

 - Nominations are strictly confidential and should not be disclosed to the nominee or to others at any time.

 The deadline for nominations for the 2021 Holberg Prize has now passed, and the nomination form is closed.
 A new form for next years' deadline will be made available from November this year.

-The Prize money value is NOK 4,5 million (approximately 495,000 EUR / USD 524 000*).The Holberg Prize Board awards the Prize at the recommendation of the Holberg Committee.
-The function of the nomination is to make the Committee aware of the candidate’s work.
-The Holberg Prize Laureate will be announced in March and the award ceremony takes place in Bergen, Norway, in early June.
+The Holberg Board awards the Prize at the recommendation of the Holberg Committee, which consists of internationally renowned scholars in the relevant research fields.
+The next Holberg Prize Laureate will be announced in March and the Award Ceremony takes place in Bergen, Norway, in the first week of June 2021.